LoveMeWithoutAll/Algorithms/README.md

 * Electronics shop
 * Element Equal To Index
 * Equalize array
+* Find a position where the sum of the left and right is equal
 * Find duplicate element
 * Find missing element
 * Find two indexes